patriciamcphee/aboutme/_docs/ux-writing-samples.md

 ## Group Policies
 >**Project:**  UX writing challenge
 >**Description:** Simplify, simplify, simplify.
-Here I wanted to continue what I had been doing while I was an FTE with Microsoft - reworking the Mirosoft Edge Group Policies for the IT Pros.  <br />
+Here I wanted to continue what I had been doing while as an FTE with Microsoft - reworking the Microsoft Edge Group Policies for the IT Pros.  <br />
 >**Date of the rewrite:** January 8, 2019

 #### Do not sync browser setting

 ##### Original
 Prevent the "browser" group from syncing to and from this PC.
-This turns off and disables the "browser" group on the "sync your settings" page in PC settings.
+It turns off and disables the "browser" group on the "sync your settings" page in PC settings.
 The "browser" group contains settings and info like history and favorites.

-If you enable this policy setting, the "browser" group, including info like history and favorites, will not be synced.
+If you enable this policy setting, the "browser" group, including history and favorites, will not be synced.

 Use the option "Allow users to turn browser syncing on" so that syncing is turned off by default but not disabled.